 How To Survive An Earthquake

-So, here’s some advice from Ready.gov for surviving an earthquake indoors:
+So, here’s some advice from Ready.gov for surviving a tremor indoors:

 - Stay Low.
 A large quake can easily knock you off of your feet.
 As soon as the shaking starts, drop down to the ground to prevent yourself from falling.